Emergency Battery Power

 Sometimes due to a large guest count and space constraints at your reception venue, you might have to place a few tables on the dance floor.
 The catering staff will remove them after dinner and before your first dance but, you’ll want to think about who you seat at those tables.
 Try not to place any of the more senior guests there as they tend to prefer to stay seated most of the evening.
 Instead, sit some of your high school and college friends there since they will be out on the dance floor with you!

-Make sure the catering captain knows that these tables are the first to be served dinner after the bride and groom, the bridal party, and the parents’ tables.
+Make sure the catering captain knows that these tables are the first to be served dinner after you, the wedding party, and the parents’ tables.
 This will give your guests ample time to eat and relax before they are asked to relocate.